aunitt/sitigrid-blockchain-poc/sitigrid-lambda/README.md

 To test from the cli, you will execute the commands below.

-First, call the `POST /customers` endpoint which will execute the `createCustomer` chaincode function to create the customer "rachel".
+First, call the `POST /meters` endpoint which will execute the `createMeterpoint` chaincode function to create the meterpoint "00-111-222-15-1234-5678-345".

 ```
 export APIURL=$(aws cloudformation describe-stacks --stack-name fabric-lambda-stack --query "Stacks[0].Outputs[?OutputKey=='APIGatewayURL'].OutputValue" --output text --region $REGION)
-curl -s -X POST "$APIURL/customers" -H "content-type: application/json" -d '{"customerName":"rachel","email":"rachel@customer.org"}'
+curl -s -X POST "$APIURL/meters" -H "content-type: application/json" -d '{"meterpoint":"00-111-222-15-1234-5678-345"}'
 ```

-Second, call the `GET /customers/{customerName}` endpoint which will execute the `queryCustomer` chaincode function to query the customer "rachel".
+Second, call the `GET /meters/{meterpoint}` endpoint which will execute the `queryMeterpoint` chaincode function to query the meterpoint "00-111-222-15-1234-5678-345".

 ```
-curl -s -X GET "$APIURL/customers/rachel"
+curl -s -X GET "$APIURL/meters/00-111-222-15-1234-5678-345"
 ```

-Finally, call the `GET /customers` endpoint which will execute the `queryAllCustomers` chaincode function to view all the customers.
+Finally, call the `GET /meters` endpoint which will execute the `queryAllMeterpoints` chaincode function to view all the meters.

 ```
-curl -s -X GET "$APIURL/customers"
+curl -s -X GET "$APIURL/meters"
 ```

 You now have a REST API managed by API Gateway that is invoking a Lambda function to execute transactions on the blockchain.
 To expose additional chaincode functions within API Gateway, you would add API Gateway routes to support them, and continue routing to the same Lambda function.